All times are Eastern.

 • Editing Wikipedia: Addressing Equity Gaps in the World’s Most Popular Encyclopedia

-Katie Holt, Associate Professor of History; Latin American Studies Department Chair; Women's, Gender & Sexuality Studies Co-Chair; The College of Wooster
+Katie Holt, Associate Professor of History; Latin American Studies Department Chair; Women's, Gender & Sexuality Studies Co-Chair; the College of Wooster

-Emily Armour, Educational Technologist: Learning & Pedagogy Specialist, The College of Wooster
+Emily Armour, Educational Technologist: Learning & Pedagogy Specialist, the College of Wooster

 • The English Wikipedia has more than 6 million articles, which might seem relatively complete, but subjects related to historically marginalized and underrepresented populations, regions, and topic areas need constant updating and expansion.
 You and your students can play a critical role in editing Wikipedia to ensure it is up-to-date, reliable, and above all, equitable.